DaveMielke/NBP/b2g/doc/UserInterface/Navigation/find.rst

 force it to match an entire word.

 You can edit the word(s) that you're entering.
 Press Enter when you're done.

-A forward search through the text is performed.
 If a match is found then the braille display is repositioned to where it starts.

 The following convenience key combinations have also been defined: